 sdg 5 gender equalitySDG GOAL 16 PEACE, JUSTICE AND STRONG INSTITUTIONS

-For a second year, Centro Santa Angela will provide training to local officials aimed at challenging assumptions about gender roles and developing new concepts of masculinity and paternity that embrace relationships of equality and respect.
-The centre will provide this training to a second cohort of 25 lieutenant governors in the districts of José Leonardo Ortiz and Mórrope.
+For a second year, Centro Santa Angela provided training to local officials aimed at challenging assumptions about gender roles and developing new concepts of masculinity and paternity that embrace relationships of equality and respect.
+The centre provided this training to a second cohort of 25 lieutenant governors in the districts of José Leonardo Ortiz and Mórrope.

 Workshop topics included gender roles and stereotypes, the culture of violence, gender-based violence, responsible paternity, self-care, and male health.
-Centro Angela will also help link these local officials with emerging grassroots leaders in their communities.
+Centro Angela also helped connect these local officials to emerging grassroots leaders in their communities.

 Heart-Links is grateful to Cambia Development Foundation for supporting this project.